ggstuart/web-application-development/content/welcome/chrome/index.md

 weight: 10
 ---

-In this exercise, we will look at the developer tools in chrome which we will make use of extensively in this module.
+In this exercise, we will use the developer tools in chrome to provide a developers view of a website.

 <!--more-->